Tannin (mythology): Hebrew mythology

 In Judaism, tannin is the term used for sea monsters such as Leviathan and Rahab.
 Along with Rahab, "Tannin" was a name applied to ancient Egypt after the Exodus to Canaan.

 The word Tannin is used in the Hebrew Bible fourteen times.
 Aaron's staff becomes Tannin in the Book of Exodus (Exodus 7:9-12), it is used in the meaning "snake" in the Book of Deuteronomy (Deut 32:33) and Psalms (Psalm 91:13).
 It represents Nebuchadnezzar II (the king of Babylon) in Jeremiah (Jeremiah 51:34) and Pharaoh in Ezekiel (Ezekiel 29:3, 32:2).
 In the Book of Job (Job 7:12) the protagonist questions God "Am I the sea or the sea dragon that you have set a guard over me?"

 The name has subsequently been given to three submarines in the Israeli Navy: the first, an S-class submarine formerly known as HMS Springer, was in commission from 1958 until 1972.
 The second, a Gal-class submarine, was in commission from 1977 until 2002.
 The third INS Tanin is a Dolphin-class submarine in commission since 2014.

-Modern Hebrew
+Modern languages

 In modern Hebrew usage, the word tanin (תנין) means crocodile.
+In Arabic, the word tinnīn (تنين) is used to mean "dragon".